-Outside areas and boundaries Visually inspected.
-The property has garden grounds to front and rear.
-Boundaries include brick wall, timber fence and hedge.
-Collingo Manally in an actual from the an level Ceilings Visually inspected from floor level.
-Plasterboard construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plastered on hard.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Floors are of suspended timber construction.
+Floors including sub floors Floors are of suspended timber construction.
 The top surface of flooring was concealed by fitted floor coverings.
 No access hatch was located to allow a sub-floor inspection.
-Internal joinery and kitchen fittings Duilt in sumb and a ways lacked into but no stayed items ways internal joinery and kitchen hitings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Mainly timber finish.
 The kitchen is fitted out with a range of storage units.
-Chimney breasts and fireplaces Vigually increated Chiminey breasts and mepiaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a gas fire at the fireplace in the living room.
+Chimney breasts and fireplaces Visually inspected.
+Cimmicy Broadis and moplasse No testing of the flues or fittings was carried out.
+There is an electric fire at the former fireplace location.
 Internal decorations Visually inspected.
 Wallpaper, paint and textured paint finishes.

-Cellars None.
+Wanpapor, panit and toxtaroa panit innonce.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There is a cupboard pertaining to the subject flat at the under stair area within the common hallway.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Wiring where visible is PVC coated and there are 13 amp sockets.
-The meter and consumer unit are located in the under stair cupboard. · Gas Accessible parts of the system were visually inspected without removing fittings.
+The meter and consumer unit are located in the hall.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter is located in an externally mounted box.
+The meter is located in the kitchen cupboard.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 Pipework where visible is PVC and cooper.
 The bathroom contains bath, W.C. and wash hand basin.
+There is an electric shower over the bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property has a gas fired central heating system which serves radiators throughout and provides hot water.
-The 'Baxi 800' boiler is located in the kitchen.
+The 'Worcester Greenstar' condensing combi boiler is located in the kitchen.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewer. ga to the mann parameter
+Drainage is to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Any additional limits to inspection For flats / maisonettes